-

 Principles

-Principles by Ray Dalio Simon & Schuster, New York, 2017 I don’t often read books by celebrity CEOs.
+I don’t often read books by celebrity CEOs.
 They can be jejune; more a testament to the author’s ego and less about providing any real insight or substance.
-Principles by … Continue reading
+Principles by Ray Dalio is a partial exception.
+There’s ego here for … Continue reading

 Posted in Books, Management

-Tagged book review, book reviews, books, personal development, principles, ray dalio
+Tagged book review, books, nonfiction, personal development, principles, ray dalio

 How Will You Measure Your Life?